HenryHall/greenBox/README.md

 3. Change the remote to your repo

-4. Change line 3 and 5 of bashTest.sh to match your file locations

-5. Run bashTest.sh from terminal once a day to get those green boxes
+4. Run bashTest.sh from terminal once a day to get those green boxes

 Note: